singnet/das-toolbox/gatekeeper/README.md

 # Gatekeeper

-**Gatekeeper** is a complete system for managing reserved network ports and registered instances in a distributed infrastructure.
+**Gatekeeper** is a system for managing reserved network ports and registered instances in a distributed infrastructure.
 It consists of the following core components:

 * A **REST API** that centralizes data about ports and instances.
 * A **CLI** to register instances and manage port allocation.